Reds vs. Diamondbacks Player Props Betting Odds

-Player prop bet options for Corbin Carroll, Spencer Steer and others are available when the Arizona Diamondbacks host the Cincinnati Reds at Chase Field on Thursday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds on Corbin Carroll, Spencer Steer and others in the Arizona Diamondbacks-Cincinnati Reds matchup at Chase Field on Friday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!